Laatste update op 13 maart 2021

 - simple protection/safety test

-Or use a decision tree to decide which tools you can use as a teacher?
+Or use a decision tree to decide which tools you can use as a teacher (I’ll try to find time to actually “tree” this text):

 - Does the tool requires personal information?

-In the next list you will find suggestions how to go about the use of online educational software like apps/websites/tools in the classroom.
+In the next list you will find suggestions for the use of online educational software like apps/websites/tools in the classroom.
 I hope this will be of use to you.
 It will be expanded with the list from the consent form in this article.
 In addition I will add the aspects that were taken into account for the advice.

 |123test||individual tests, assessments, IQ-test||personal use only, not advised for privacy reasons (trackingcookies/no opt-out)|